 Patients should discuss all vaccinations with their doctor because some are not advisable to get while taking Olumiant.

-Olumiant may increase your risk of developing shingles.
+Olumiant may increase the risk of developing shingles.
 Please talk to your doctor about the shingles vaccine.

 All patients should have a TB (tuberculosis) skin test and a chest x-ray before starting treatment.